wp-plugins/antispam-for-all-fields/readme.txt

 Plugin to reject spam.
 Port from same author from http://www.phpbbantispam.com <br>
 Actually visits the URL from commenter to spider for spamwords. <br>
-Plugin does a lot more such as:<br>
+Plugin does a lot more such as (this list does not cover all antispam functions present):<br>
 * Count for number of web-URI's in comment<br>
 * Count on email, IP, URI compared with allready spammed comments<br>
 * Detailed information by email about the spammed comment.
 You can approve the comment later on, or blacklist the IP adres.<br>
-* Future feature: Add hidden fields with random names
+* Future feature: Add hidden fields with random names<br>
+Need PHP5 on your webserver.
+Does not work on PHP4 webservers.

 <br>
 <br>Coding by: <a href="http://www.mijnpress.nl">MijnPress.nl</a> <a href="http://twitter.com/#!/ramonfincken">Twitter profile</a> <a href="http://wordpress.org/extend/plugins/profile/ramon-fincken">More plugins</a>